Updated 06/26/2022

-When I asked my patient, Shelly, how her weight loss efforts had been going so far, she broke down in tears.
+Shelly burst into tears the moment I asked how her weight loss efforts had been going.
 She was frustrated and angry, because she had tried everything– but nothing had worked.

 Shelly told me that her friends, family, and even her family doctor basically seemed to think she wasn’t trying hard enough.
 But Shelly knew– and I knew– that she was trying.

-I soon learned that Shelly was exercising two or three times a day, counting calories excessively, eating endless salads, and avoiding sugar like it was the plague (which it kind of is, actually, but that’s another article).
+Shelly told me she was exercising two or three times a day, counting calories excessively, eating endless salads, and avoiding sugar like it was the plague (not a bad idea, since it kind of IS).

-The first thing I told Shelly was that I understood.
-I understood that she was doing everything in her power to improve her health, and I understood that her body was resisting all of those efforts.
-And I understood how much that made her want to rip her hair out!
+Shelly calmed down when I told her I understood that she was doing everything in her power to improve her health, and I understood that her body was resisting all of those efforts.
+I also understood how much that made her want to rip her hair out!

-“You believe me?” they ask.
-And when I say “Absolutely,” the look of pure relief reminds me each time why I do what I do.
+“You believe me?” she asked.
+When I said “Absolutely,” the look of pure relief on her face reminded me why I do what I do.

 Helping women break free from the guilt and shame that results from the crazy expectations our society places on them is one of the reasons I began my practice.
 And teaching them to understand how their body truly works, and the amazing power they have over their own lives, is one of my greatest joys.